b0 test

 command is a simple test runner for your B0.ml

-A test unit is a unit tagged with B0_meta.test
+A test is a b0 unit tagged with B0_meta.test

 and B0_meta.run